tanishabhagwanani/tanishabhagwanani/README.md

 Nice to meet you!
 I am a final-year student at SMU majoring in Artificial Intelligence and Data Science & Analytics.

+I am proficient in:
+- 👾 Programming Languages: Python, R
-I am proficient in Python, MySQL, R, Power BI, Tableau and Microsoft Excel.
+- 📈 Visualization Tools: Power BI, Tableau
+- 📊 Statistical Analysis: Microsoft Excel, Google Sheets

 <!--
 **tanishabhagwanani/tanishabhagwanani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.